 Several reasons justify the choice to conduct a territorial analysis of environmental topics.
 First, regional frameworks allow for focusing the investigation on structural and idiosyncratic features compared to national averages; second, a disaggregated approach provides useful insights on specific environmental and economic development dynamics, which might be useful for regional policymakers; third, this analysis has political economy implications, which can be differentiated across different regions and territories.
 This is especially relevant in a country like Italy, which is characterised by high disparities, such as the famous North-South divide.
-Moreover, it should be noted that this infra-country heterogeneity involves not only economic aspects but also environmental performances, which are highly heterogeneous within the country and tend to favour Northern industrial regions, as confirmed by previous studies based on the national accounting matrix for environmental accounts (Mazzanti & Montini 2010b).
-However, although several works at the national level based on hybrid environmental accounts are well established in the literature (de Haan 2004; Mazzanti & Montini 2010a), analysis based on the sub-national/regional level is much rarer.
+Moreover, it should be noted that this infra-country heterogeneity involves not only economic aspects but also environmental performances, which are highly heterogeneous within the country and tend to favour Northern industrial regions, as confirmed by previous studies based on the national accounting matrix for environmental accounts (NAMEA; Mazzanti et al., 2010).
+However, although several works at the national level based on hybrid environmental accounts are well established in the literature (De Haan, 2004; Mazzanti and Montini, 2010), analysis based on the sub-national/regional level is much rarer.